-The NGNP risk-informed and performance-based licensing approach includes three categories of safety classification for SSCs.
-Details on the safety classification process are described in the SSC Safety Classification white paper [INL 2010d].
+The modular HTGR risk-informed and performance-based licensing approach includes three categories of safety classification for SSCs.
+Details on the safety classification process are described in the SSC safety classification white paper (INL 2010d) prepared for the NGNP project.
 The three categories are: